SylvainTran/cart263-Winter2020/projects/p3/README.md

 And so, our hero goes on his quest to fill questionnaires.
 He is tasked with studying his own explicit (phase 1 of the game) and implicit (phaser 2 of the game) attitudes on subjects concerning the people and animals inhabiting the land.

 Except the hero is no hero at all.
 Instead of saving the world, or slaying demons, your job is to talk to NPCs and replying to their off-putting questions over a 4000 tiles wide land.
 You're paid nil for it too, receiving zero gratitude, but you get a sense of self-importance once you report back (somewhere) with what you learned.
-If it doesn't quite make sense, that's normal -- the game was about a figure trying to find sense desperately they needed to stay still.
-It's a playful subversion of social science.
+If it doesn't quite make sense, that's normal -- the game was about a figure trying to find sense desperately when they needed to stay still.
+That also sort of sounds just like what curiosity and playfulness is.
+Games.
+It attempts to be a playful subversion of social science through a *very casual* lense of my own making.

 # Reason behind the drastic change in direction